Sz-Tim/isRev/ms/msDraft.md

 Because the largest possible elevational range size is the entire gradient, comparisons among gradients may be sensitive to gradient height [@McCain2009b].
 To minimize the influence of disparate gradient heights, I analysed truncated gradients [@McCain2009b] in addition to complete gradients (*n~complete~*=16).
+For each of three truncation heights (1600m: *n*=13; 1800m: *n*=12; 2000m: *n*=10), I excluded gradients shorter than the threshold.
-All datasets were truncated at a certain height, and gradients below this threshold were excluded.
+The remaining datasets were truncated at the threshold such that only the lowest 1600m, 1800m, or 2000m were included.
 Mean elevational ranges were then calculated along each truncated gradient.
-Three truncation heights were used: 1600m (*n*=13), 1800m (*n*=12), and 2000m (*n*=10).

 Mean elevational range significantly increases with latitude in all four sets of gradients (Fig. 1; all: *n*=16, *P*=0.009, *R^2^*=0.353; 1600m subset: *n*=13, *P*=0.021, *R^2^*=0.344; 1800m subset: *n*=12, *P*=0.012, *R^2^*=0.437; 2000m subset: *n*=10, *P*=0.033, *R^2^*=0.384).
-Ant elevational ranges do, therefore, appear to be larger in the tropics, consistent with other taxa [@McCain2009b; @ShelTewk2014; @Sheldon2015] and with the seasonality hypothesis [@Janzen1967].
+Ant species elevational ranges do, therefore, appear to be larger in the tropics, consistent with other taxa [@McCain2009b; @ShelTewk2014; @Sheldon2015] and with the seasonality hypothesis [@Janzen1967].
-Additionally, there is a marginal latitudinal decline in the proportion of species detected in a single elevational band (*n*=16, *P*=0.05, *R^2^*=0.193).
 However, this latitudinal trend in elevational range size does not hold at larger taxonomic scales.
 Neither the mean genus elevational range size nor the mean subfamily elevational range size changes across latitudes (genus: *n*=16, *P*=0.22; subfamily: *n*=16; *P*=0.40).
 This suggests that, while individual species may be constrained by thermal tolerance, the variability in thermal tolerance among species within each genus is great enough to encompass the increased annual variation at high latitudes.

 Because high elevations, like high latitudes, also experience increased climatic variability, the mean elevational range size may increase with elevation [@Stevens1992].
-To avoid the disproportionate influence and non-independence of large-ranged species [@McCaBrac2012; @Gaston1998; @Rohde1993], I estimated mean range size at each elevation using both the midpoint method, where mean range size is estimated as the average range of all species whose midpoints occur at that elevation, and the quartile method, which uses only species with ranges < 1/4 of the gradient [@McCaBrac2012; @Rohde1993].
+To avoid the disproportionate influence and non-independence of large-ranged species, I estimated mean range size at each elevation using two methods [@McCaBrac2012; @Gaston1998; @Rohde1993].
+In the midpoint method, the mean range size at each elevation is estimated as the average range of all species whose midpoints occur at that elevation.
+With the quartile method, only species with ranges < 1/4 of the gradient are used.
-Contrary to expectations, there is little evidence of a consistent trend in ant species range size along elevational gradients using either method (midpoint: increase with *P*< 0.05 in 2/16 gradients, *R^2^* mean: 0.15, median: 0.03; quartile: increase with *P*< 0.05 in 3/16 gradients, *R^2^* mean: 0.20, median: 0.14).
+Contrary to expectations, there is little evidence that the mean ant species range size increases along elevational gradients using either method (Midpoint: SLR *b*>0 with *P*< 0.05 in 2/16 gradients, *R^2^* mean: 0.15, median: 0.03; Quartile: SLR *b*>0 with *P*< 0.05 in 3/16 gradients, *R^2^* mean: 0.20, median: 0.14).

 Thus, though ant elevational ranges do not show a consistent pattern along single elevational gradients, they do tend to increase with latitude.
 The thermal tolerances of tropical ant species may, in fact, be narrower than those of temperate species.